kennethlove/django-uni-form-contrib/README.rst

 What
 ----

-Contributed templates for `Daniel Greenfeld <https://github.com/pydanny>`_'s awesome `django-uni-form
+Contributed templates for `Daniel Greenfeld <https://github.com/pydanny>`_ and `Miguel Araujo <https://github.com/maraujop>`'s awesome `django-uni-form <https://github.com/pydanny/django-uni-form>`_ library.
-<https://github.com/pydanny/django-uni-form>`_ library.
 Template sets are named for the library they relate to.

 How
 ---